 * IG Metall calls on Opel to rule out layoffs beyond 2016

-* Opel can only defer wage hike til Oct.
+* Opel can only defer wage hike until Oct.
 31 if no dealagreed

 * Parent GM to publish Q3 results on Oct.
-31(Adds details, background)
+31(Adds company comment) By Christiaan Hetzner

-GM will post results on Oct.
-31, which is also the last dayto which Opel can defer paying out a 4.3 percent industry-widewage hike to its German workers if it has not yet agreed a newlabour deal with IG Metall.
+GM will post third-quarter results on Oct.
+31, the last dayon which Opel can defer paying a 4.3 percent industry-wide wagerose to its German workers if it has not yet agreed a new labourdeal with IG Metall.

-According to IG Metall, Opel signalled it was prepared tosign a labour deal that would extend past the current horizon ofits mid-term business plan approved late in June, which laststhrough 2016.
+According to IG Metall, Opel has signalled it was preparedto sign a labour deal that would go past the current horizon ofits mid-term business plan approved late in June, which laststhrough 2016.

-Management had said that month that it planned to ceasemanufacturing vehicles in its factory in Bochum, Germany, assoon as the lifecycle of the Zafira Tourer MPV expired, twoyears later than the 2015 target it had previously planned.
+Opel had said in June it planned to stop manufacturingvehicles in its factory in Bochum, Germany, when the lifecycleof the Zafira Tourer MPV expired, two years later than the 2015target it had previously planned.